vanbumi/CodeJournal/JavaScript/JS - Tutorial.md

 * Names must begin with a letter
 * Names can also begin with $ and _ (but we will not use it in this tutorial)
 * Names are case sensitive (y and Y are different variables)
-* Reserved words (like JavaScript keywords) cannot be used as names
+* Reserved words (like JavaScript keywords) cannot be used as names.

+> JavaScript identifiers are case-sensitive.

 #### The Assignment Operator